 Lewis wrote over thirty books during his lifetime.
 Several of these developed from his famous university lectures and radio broadcasts, such as The Abolition of Man and Mere Christianity, respectively.
 Lewis is known world-wide as the author of his classic children’s fantasy series, The Chronicles of Narnia.
 To others, he is best known as an author of theological books concerning Christianity, faith, love, and sorrow; these include The Screwtape Letters, The Great Divorce, The Four Loves, and A Grief Observed.
 He is also the author of a science fiction trilogy including Out of the Silent Planet, Perelandra, and That Hideous Strength.

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation in the course, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
-The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one short essay (of 600-750) demonstrating your understanding this course.
+The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one or more essays demonstrating your understanding this course (with essays evaluated by word count only).
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.

 Please allow approximately 2 weeks for essay submissions to be reviewed.